neomutt/neomutt/README.md

 | Custom Mailbox Tags      | Implements Notmuch tags and Imap keywords
 | Encrypt-to-Self          | Save a self-encrypted copy of emails
 | Fmemopen                 | Replace some temporary files with memory buffers
-| Forgotten Attachment     | Alert user when (s)he forgets to attach a file to an outgoing email.
+| Forgotten Attachment     | Alert the user when they forget to attach a file to an outgoing email
 | Global Hooks             | Define actions to run globally within NeoMutt
 | Header Cache Compression | Options for compressing the header cache files
 | Ifdef                    | Conditional config options